apache/gravitino/docs/trino-connector/catalog-mysql.md

 ```

 The `gravitino` catalog is a catalog defined By Trino catalog configuration.
-The `1test.mysql_test` catalog is the catalog created by you in Gravitino.
+The `test.mysql_test` catalog is the catalog created by you in Gravitino.
 Other catalogs are regular user-configured Trino catalogs.

 ### Creating tables and schemas